The Satisfiability Threshold for Non-Uniform Random 2-SAT: Introduction

 \subsection{Our Results}

 We investigate the position and behavior of the satisfiability threshold for non-uniform random 2-SAT.
-That is, we fix the number of variables $n$ and the variable distribution $\vec{p}_n$ from the ensemble and vary the number of clauses $m(n)$.
-To this end, we use the following definition and say that a function $m^*(n)$ is an \emph{asymptotic satisfiability threshold} if
+That is, we fix an ensemble of variable probability distributions $({\vec{p}}^{(n)})_{n\in\N}=(p_1^{(n)},p_2^{(n)},\ldots,p_n^{(n)})_{n\in\N}$ and a function $m\colon \N\to\N$ for the number of clauses, depending on the number of variables $n$ and analyze the probability of satisfiability asymptotically as $n$ increases.
+To this end, we use the following definition and say that a function $m^\star\colon \N\to\N$ is an \emph{asymptotic satisfiability threshold} if for any function $m\colon \N\to\N$

-We also say that an asymptotic satisfiability threshold $m^*(n)$ is \emph{sharp} if for all $\eps>0$
+We also say that an asymptotic satisfiability threshold $m^\star$ is \emph{sharp} if for all $\eps>0$

 If an asymptotic threshold is not sharp, we call it \emph{coarse}.